Muzammilk3/First-repo/README.md

 # First-repo
-This is my first repositary
+# This is my first repositary
+# let's start with a boom!>